-In Twister, broadcasting is implemented as a separate operation.
-Similar to the concept of Distributed Cache in Hadoop, the operation is called addToMemCache which implies that this method will cache a data object in driver node to all the worker nodes.
-However it is non-trivial to broadcast objects to remote nodes.
-The whole broadcasting process consists of 3 stages: serialization, broadcasting and deserialization.
-In Twister, data are abstracted and presented as an object in memory.
-We serialize the object to byte array before broadcasting and de-serialize byte array to form an object after broadcasting.
-The serialization and deserialization are managed inside of Twister framework and provided with interfaces to allow users to write primitive data types into the byte array, such as int, long, double, byte and String.
+In Twister broadcasting, data are abstracted and presented as an object in memory.
+So we need to serialize the object to byte array before broadcasting and de-serialize byte array back to an object after broadcasting.
+We manage serialization and deserialization inside of Twister framework and we provide interfaces to let user be able to write different basic types into the byte array, such as int, long, double, byte and String.

-Though separately measured, it is observed that serialization and de-serialization for large-sized data object can take a long time, depending on the data type.
-For example, our experiments show that serializing 1 GB data of double type is much faster than serializing 1 GB of byte type.
-Moreover, desterilizing 1 GB byte type data uses longer time than serializing operation.
-The time it takes is in tens of seconds as shown in Figure 6.
+It is observed that serialization and de-serialization for large-sized data object can take long time.
+Depending on the data type, the serialization speed varies.
+Our experiments show that serializing 1 GB data in double type is much faster than serializing 1 GB byte type data.
+Moreover, desterilizing 1 GB byte type data uses longer time than serializing it.
+The time it takes is in tens of seconds.
+Since it is a local operation, currently we leave them there and separate them from the core byte array broadcasting.

-2.3.
+2.5.
 Chain Broadcasting Algorithm

-We propose Chain method, an algorithm based on pipelined broadcasting [27] [28].
+We propose Chain method, an algorithm based on pipelined broadcasting [20].
 In this method, compute nodes in Fat-Tree topology are treated as a linear array and data is forwarded from one node to its neighbor chunk by chunk.
 The performance is gained by dividing the data into many small chunks and overlapping the transmission of data on nodes.
 For example, the first node would send a data chunk to the second node.
-Then, while the second node sends the data to the third node, the first node would send another data chunk to the second node, and so forth.
+Then, while the second node sends the data to the third node, the first node would send another data chunk to the second node, and so forth [20].
 This kind of pipelined data forwarding is called "a chain".